rdpate/pyr/cmd/pyr.help.en.md

 % [TARGET [OPT..]
 [ARG..]]

-Import TARGET and run sys.exit(TARGET(opts, args)), where opts is a list of (name, value) tuples and args is a list.
-If TARGET specifies a module, TARGET.main will be used instead.
+Execute TARGET as Python source.
+If TARGET defines "main", run main(opts, args), where opts is a list of (name, value) tuples and args is a list.
+Unlike when directly executing with Python, "\_\_name\_\_" will be "\_\_file\_\_" instead of "\_\_main\_\_".

+With option -m/--module, TARGET is a dotted attribute list for a callable which is given opts and args arguments.
+If TARGET is a module instead of a callable, then TARGET.main must exist and is used instead.

 If TARGET is "-" or missing, run Python interactively.
-Locals include opts and args variables, which may be non-empty if TARGET is "-".
+Locals include opts and args variables, which can be non-empty if TARGET is "-".

 Options:
--aP --as=PROG           sys.argv[0] (default: [pyr TARGET])
+-aP --as=PROG           use PROG as sys.argv[0]
 -pX --path=X            append colon-separated dirs to sys.path
     --py=PY             absolute/relative/$PATH Python (default: python3)
 -3Y                     --py=python3[Y] (eg. -3.6)
     --signal-tb         print tracebacks for (some) signal exits
 # FUTURE: signal-tb value to list signals that print traceback?
-    --interact=T        use T for console (default: pyr.interact) -f  --file              using TARGET, add dirname to path and run basename.main
+    --interact=T        use T for console (default: pyr.interact) -m  --module            use TARGET callable (or TARGET.main for modules)

 Python options:
     --no-bytecode       Python -B